Jay-Bear/rethinking-deep-thinking/README.md

 Jay Bear, Adam Prügel-Bennett, and Jonathon Hare\
 *The University of Southampton*

+# THIS REPOSITORY IS CURRENTLY BEING UPDATED AND WILL SOON CONTAIN THE PROJECT CODE

 ## About

 This is a repository containing the experiment code for *Rethinking Deep